 By pointer, what I mean is a disk block number (the blocks are numbered from 0 to the total number of blocks minus one.
 The size of a block is determined when the disk is created.
 Since the B+Tree nodes are the size of disk blocks, we often use the words "node" and "block" interchangeably

 The size of a key and the size of a value are determined when the B+Tree is initialized and need not be the same (and generally are not).
-Because of this variation, you will probably have to write serializers/unserializers that read and write disk blocks into appropriate in-memory structures.2
+Because of this variation, you will need serializers/unserializers that read and write disk blocks into appropriate in-memory structures.2 The project handout includes B+Tree C++ data structures with such serialization support.
+You are welcome to use them, or write your own.

-Generally, it a good idea to give your disk a superblock, a block, typically stored in block number zero, that describes the B+Tree (size of key, size of value, pointer to root node, pointer to free list).
+Generally, it a good idea to give your disk a superblock, a block, typically stored in block number zero, that describes the B+Tree (size of key, size of value, pointer to root node, pointer to free list, etc).